0xGingi/nginx-windows-updater/README.md

 * Assumes Nginx is installed at C:\nginx\nginx.exe

-* Assumes you have a Windows Service named "Nginx"
+* Assumes you have a Windows Service named "Nginx" ( I highly recommend using https://nssm.cc )

 * Checks Latest Version of Nginx